Tbilisi is the capital and the largest city of Georgia and also, according to many, one of the safest cities in Europe.

-Tbilisi is definitely safe for solitary female.
+Tbilisi is safe for solitary females.
 Just use your common sense and have your wits with you.
 Avoid poorly lit and deserted areas at night and finding yourself in places filled with drunken people.

 So...
 How Safe Is Tbilisi Really?

 Tbilisi is very safe for travelers, with crime rates among the lowest in Europe.

 First of all, the hospitality and warmth that Georgians have towards foreign visitors are truly astonishing.

 Their hospitality in general, not just towards foreigners, is something that I think truly sets their culture apart from the culture in the US.

 Both crime and corruption have been almost eradicated.

 There are pickpockets and petty theft on the streets of Tbilisi, and especially in the Tbilisi metro, but they are far less of a problem than in other countries in Europe, and in cases of trouble, there are police cars patrolling the streets of the capital regularly, and you can trust them and ask for help anytime.

 If you keep your wits about you and use common sense (watching your stuff in crowded places, etc), you will find it to be very safe.

 There is a danger from motorists that have zero tolerance for pedestrians.